Zendaya's Nail Artist Convinced Me To Get Acrylics

 Advertisement

 R29: What a progression to where you are today.
 Now you're booking celebrity clients!
-What's your favorite part about doing nails?
+What's your favourite part about doing nails?
 It's such a detailed art.

 Legend: I love the reaction from the clients.
 Damn, she loves it.
 That makes me love it even more.
 I love taking pictures of my work, that's the artist in me, too.
 I'm able to paint and draw.
 I mean I love graffiti art.
 I sometimes can't believe I'm able to put that on such a small surface.
 I'm constantly surprising myself.